-These Guidelines and Regulations have been developed to ensure that Bunkering Operations are conducted in a safe manner to reduce and minimise risks to personnel and the environment and apply to all parties involved with Bunkering Operations within Clydeport.
-These Guidelines and Regulations must be applied by all relevant parties as a minimum standard for all Bunkering Operations within Clydeport.
+These Guidelines and Regulations have been developed to ensure that Bunkering Operations are conducted in a safe manner to reduce and minimise risks to personnel and the environment and apply to all parties involved with Bunkering Operations within the Port of Liverpool.
+These Guidelines and Regulations must be applied by all relevant parties as a minimum standard for all Bunkering Operations within the Port of Liverpool.